A New Day (The Wire): Politics

 Daniels then meets with Freamon, suggesting that Freamon return to Major Crimes.
-Freamon is concerned about Marimow leading the unit, but Daniels responds by allowing Freamon to pick his own people and his own commander, concluding that as far as Daniels is concerned, Freamon [is] the Major Crimes Unit."
+Freamon is concerned about Marimow leading the unit, but Daniels responds by allowing Freamon to pick his own people and his own commander, concluding that, as far as Daniels is concerned, Freamon is the Major Crimes Unit.
 Freamon returns to the unit headquarters and reviews the subpoenaed evidence that has been collected in his absence.
-As Freamon looks at the names on the subpoenas, Carcetti is at a fundraising event with those very same people: Andy Krawczyk, Ed Bowers, Maurice Webber and Clay Davis.
+As Freamon looks at the names on the subpoenas, Carcetti is at a fundraising event with those very same people: Andy Krawczyk, Ed Bowers, Maurice Webber, and Clay Davis.

 Carcetti meets with the Western District patrol officers and announces the officer pay raise and the new focus on community-based policing, to much enthusiasm.
-McNulty is dubious of Carcetti's commitment to avoiding stat-based policing, but Carcetti insists that, if the current command cannot meet his request, then he will replace them.
+McNulty is dubious of Carcetti's commitment to avoiding stat-based policing, but Carcetti insists that, if the current command cannot meet his request, he will replace them.

-Burrell arrives at the mayor's office and Carcetti reluctantly agrees to see him.
+Burrell arrives at the mayor's office, and Carcetti reluctantly agrees to see him.
 Burrell tells Carcetti that he does not mind his orders about strategy being countermanded and segues into a discussion about Herc's punishment.
 He reveals that Daniels is planning to recommend sensitivity training and tells Carcetti that they will need to be more severe for the ministers.
 Showing the lengthy police code handbook, Burrell tells Carcetti that he can find a more convincing reason to fire Herc that will appease both the ministers and the rank and file, intimating that he can still have value to the Carcetti administration.

 Carcetti meets with the department heads and hears reports of how they have acted on his requests for cleanup.
 He continues to encourage the public works department by claiming they have not resolved the complaint he received, but congratulates the water department head when he reports that all hydrants are capped.
 When the heads of the water and public works departments leave, Carcetti is given some bad news: his budget adviser has just learned that the school system is running a deficit of $54 million.
 Carcetti is stupefied.